gh-productivity-workshops/PetSpotR/docs/4-bicep.md

     code ./iac/infra.bicep
     ```

-    Notice that the storage module has an error, because the file `storage.bicep` does not yet exist.
+    Notice that the storage module has an error, because the file `storage.bicep` is empty.
 Let's fix that!

-2. Create a new file, `storage.bicep`, which will contain the definition of your storage account:
+2. Open the empty file `storage.bicep`, which will contain the definition of your storage account:

     ```bash
     code ./iac/infra/storage.bicep